psychological-research/tol-and-gng/readme.md

 ## Test-Retest Reliability and Factor Structure of the Tower of London and Go/No Go Computerized Tasks from the Psychology Experiment Building Language (PEBL)

+This work is licensed under [CC BY 4.0 CC](https://creativecommons.org/licenses/by/4.0)

 **Study 1** examined the reliability of a broad spectrum of indicators (Initial Time Thinking, ITT; Execution Time, ET; Full Time, FT; Extra Moves, EM; No Go Errors, NGE; Reaction Time for Go Responses, RTGR) across an eight-week delay in a sample of 21 young adults.
 Before analyses, the raw results of not normally distributed variables were transformed, and results were corrected for multiple comparisons and correlations.